- DHL Express worldwide tracked shipping

-If you are about to convert your Name Change Certificate (ใบเปลี่ยนชื่อ-สกุล) for use under a Malay reading authority, this page distils what our team has learnt across thousands of identical files.
-From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+If you are about to convert your Name Change Certificate (ใบเปลี่ยนชื่อ-สกุล) for use under a Malay reading authority, this page distils what our team has learnt across a long run of identical files.
+From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.

-Our Malay desk has handled thousands of Name Change Certificate cases for purposes ranging from aligning name across passport, marriage certificate, transcript, estate / inheritance abroad.
+The Malay desk keeps a live casebook for Name Change Certificate covering estate / inheritance abroad, aligning name across passport, marriage certificate, transcript.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Malay reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Name Change Certificate.
+Read on for the workflow, the quirks of Malay-reading registries, a preparation checklist, and the glossary that explains each term printed on your Name Change Certificate.

 Why a specialist Malay translator matters for Name Change Certificate